 The second in a series of profiles of real moms with real challenges…who were helped by SNOO.

-A very independent woman, Jessica was thrown for a loop by feeling unprepared and overwhelmed following the birth of her first child.
+Jessica was thrown for a loop by feeling unprepared and overwhelmed following the birth of her first child.

 Baby Chloe was hospitalized for high jaundice and—in Jessica’s words—she felt that she “had failed her baby” because of it.
 Her husband Paul, a pilot-in-training, could only be home 2 nights a week, and Jessica felt lonely in his absence.
 On top of physical pain and weakness—from tears and stitches she received during labor—Jessica was severely sleep-deprived.
 She could barely function on the few hours of sleep she was getting each night.